joereynolds/life/docs/pure-data/meteor/docs/meteor.md

 31.25
 ```

-As you can see, there's not much variation here and we're interested numbers
+As you can see, there's not much variation here and we're interested in numbers
 spanning from 20 all the way up to 20,000 so we normalise it with [this normalisation script](../code/normalise.py) and arrive at:

 ```